bevyengine/bevy_editor_prototypes/design-book/src/design-constraints.md

   - Losing work sucks a lot!
 - Iteration times should be kept fast, using whatever means make sense for a given workflow.
   - Compiling Rust is slow, and more iterations speeds up work and leads to a better result.
+- Version-controllable: assets and settings should be feasible to check into version control and be relatively robust to merge conflicts.
+  - This makes sharing settings across teams easier, and reduces confusing and wasteful problems with consolodating changes.

 ## Should not